-b.
-Capacity development:

-- "Data" literacy programmes should be integrated into broader media and digital literacy strategies. - All stakeholders should engage and collaborate in putting together specific training on data issues to develop policy and technical knowledge in these areas. - c.
-Monitoring, evaluation and follow-up of implementation of the AUDPF: Track impact and effectiveness of implementation of the AUDPF through periodic reviews, and experience sharing. - d.
-Talent attraction and retention: All stakeholders should engage efforts to attract and keep local data governance talent through attractive remuneration, non-financial incentives and better working conditions in academic and research institutions, the public sector and in civil society and the private sector. - e.
-Transparency and accountability: Transparency and accountability are essential in the digital sphere.
-Civil society and media play a key role in monitoring and reporting on how governments implement data governance policies.
-Parliament plays an oversight role and can help hold the executive accountable for implementing agreed plans.
-All stakeholder groups have a role to play.
+- a.
+Assess regional policy gaps for AUDPF implementation: Identify and analyse policy gaps between the AUDPF and existing national and regional regulations and institutional structures, focusing on key regional initiatives like the African Continental Free Trade Agreement and the Digital Transformation Strategy for Africa.
+In-depth assessments can pinpoint areas of misalignment and potential hindrances to the effective implementation of the AUDPF.
+This is an activity in which leadership of the research and academic sector can play a key role, but all stakeholder groups should be involved.
+For example, media could be leveraged and investigative journalism used to amplify data governance research outputs; methodologies used by fact checker organisations could be also used to source and advocate for credible and verifiable information and for building media and digital literacy. - b.
+Capacity development: Data literacy programmes should be integrated into broader media and digital literacy strategies.
+All stakeholders should engage and collaborate in putting together specific training on data issues to develop policy and technical knowledge in these areas. - c.
+Monitoring, evaluation and follow-up of implementation of the AUDPF: Track impact and effectiveness of the implementation of the AUDPF through periodic reviews and experience sharing. - d.
+Talent attraction and retention: All stakeholders should engage in efforts to attract and keep local data governance talent through attractive remuneration, non-financial incentives and better working conditions in academic and research institutions, the public sector, civil society and the private sector.

-&lt;sup>1 Use of digital policy implementation tracker platforms like https://lexota.org/about-page/ can be helpful.
+The use of digital policy implementation tracker platforms like https://lexota.org/about-page/ can be helpful.